rohandaxini/llm-basics-for-beginners/README.md

 ### The Core Idea:

-Instead of processing words one by one (like old RNNs), attention lets the model look at ALL words at once and decide which ones are important!
+Instead of processing words one by one (like old RNNs - Recurrent Neural Networks that process sequentially), attention lets the model look at ALL words at once and decide which ones are important!

 > **Note:** For GPT-style models, attention uses **masked self-attention** (causal masking), so the model can only see previous tokens, not future ones.
 This is explained in detail later, but it's important to know that GPT models don't actually see "all words at once" in the full sequence—they see all previous words up to the current position.